thesassway/thesassway.com/source/news/sass-3-3-released.html.markdown

 ## New map data structure

 The most significant change to the language in this update is the addition of the `Map` data structure!
 If you've used regular programming languages like JavaScript or Ruby you may know that a `Map` is sometimes called a `Hash`.
-They store a mix of key/value pairs in a list:
+They store a mix of key/value pairs:

     :::scss
     $colors: (